 Values / range A positive integer in the range 0-2147483647.
 Negative or non-integer values are restored to zero.
-The special value of zero means that there is no timeout, and commands (and therefore all inventory gathering) will hang if there is no response $\,$ from IBM Db2.
+The special value of zero means that there is no timeout, and commands (and therefore all inventory gathering) will hang if there is no response from IBM Db2.
 Useful values are in the range of 1 to (say) 120 seconds.

-Default value 120

-This default (in seconds) is automatically applied when there is no value available in the [Registry] or command line.
+Default value 120 This default (in seconds) is automatically applied when there is no value available in the [Registry] or command line.
+Example values 10

-Example -o IBMDB2CommandTimeoutSeconds=30
+Tool Inventory component (ndtrack) Example -o IBMDB2CommandTimeoutSeconds=30